AayushMehta0924/Simon-Game/README.md

 # Simon Game

-### A web app where we can play the original Simon game on the browser!
+### A web app where you can play the original Simon game on the browser!

 ## Instructions: